mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/gamut_mask_docker.rst

 |mouseleft| an icon (1) to apply a mask to color selectors.

-Gamut Masks can be imported and exported in the resource manager.
+Gamut Masks can be imported and exported in :ref:`resource_manager`.

 Management Toolbar